 My friend Katy, who says everyone should have wardrobe of chocolate cake recipes, says this is her current favorite.
 It’s adapted from Sky High: Irresistible Triple-Layer Cakes by Alisa Huntsman, a CIA grad and pastry chef in Nashville.

 The original version of this cake is sky high.
-It’s about 1.3 x this recipe and can be baked in 2 9-inch pans, 3 9-inch pans, or for a truly towering cake, 3 8-inch pans.
+It’s about 1.3 x this recipe and can be baked in 2 9-inch pans or 3 9 inch pans.
+For a truly towering cake, you can bake it in 3 8-inch pans.
 I’m not very good at cutting towering cakes so I reduced the volume and made 2 8-inch layers.

 Okay, enough about the texture.
 Give it a try!
 The proportions of this cake are perfect for scaling so you could very easily cut the recipe below in half and serve it as a one-layer 8-inch cake or slice the layer in half and fill it.

-- 1 cup unsweetened natural cocoa powder (not Dutch process)
+- 1 cup unsweetened natural cocoa powder (80 grams)

 - 2 teaspoons baking soda